Tesla Concept Model V2

 Davies started sketching the electric vertical takeoff and landing (eVTOL) aircraft by hand in 2014 while attending Stowe School.
 Then during his undergraduate studies at Loughborough University, in the 2017 school year, he used the 3D CAD program Solid Works to finalize the design and used Keyshot to render the CAD files.

-While Davies has not published any flying specifications such as cruise speed, cruise altitude, range, length of flying time or maximum takeoff weight, the design certainly falls within the class of looks and sports car type Urban Air Mobility (UAM) eVTOL aircraft proposed by Alauda Airspeeder, Aston Martin, Drone Champions, and Porsche.
+Davies has not published any flying specifications such as cruise speed, cruise altitude, range, length of flying time or maximum takeoff weight.
+However, his design certainly falls within the class of looks and sports car type advanced air mobility (AAM) eVTOL passenger aircraft proposed by companies such as Alauda Airspeeder, Aston Martin, Drone Champions, and Porsche.

 - Piloting: Unknown